lavaeater/turbo-rocket-ultra/README.md

 * Better controls, as in mouse aim perhaps? <- done
 * Ability to enter vehicles and drive around / shoot from. <- was done, is not relevant *now*

+## All notes below are old notes - they might be way off

 ## Collecting thoughts on controls of more than one entity

 ### Current Control System